jingmin1987/pyspark_scala_experiment/README.md

 * For standalone model, `driver memory` is what matters and may impact how much shuffling there could be
 * Other parameters such as `number of partitions` could be further optimized.
 But I don't really think it's necessary for this project
+* As far as I know, it is preferred to call methods of Spark DataFrame than methods of PythonRDD
 ## Other Notes
 ### HDFS setup
 I followed this [link](https://kontext.tech/article/445/install-hadoop-330-on-windows-10-using-wsl) to set up my local single-node HDFS